bekk/bekk-christmas/post/security/privacy-pass.md

 Cryptographic protocols are typically working *modulo* some prime *p*.
 This can be likened to turning the number line into a coil, such that 0, *p*, 2*p*, etc. all join at the same place.
 From then on, whenever we add or multiply the number such that we go beyond *p*, we can simply remove as many multiples of *p* as necessary until we come between 0 and *p* again.

 Now, imagine that we used a composite number instead, for example 12.
-Then 0 and 12 are “the same” in this situation, but that also means that 3 multiplied by 4 is ...
+Then 0 and 12 are "the same" in this situation, but that also means that 3 multiplied by 4 is ...
 0!
 One of the intuitions when working with normal numbers is that if *ab* = 0, then either *a* or *b* would have to be 0.
 Hence, when using composite numbers, there is simply stuff that no longer works the way we’re used to.
 Fortunately, this is not the case when using the primes -- for instance 7 -- as our so-called modulus.

 ![](/assets/curves.png)